apereo/apereo.github.io/_posts/cas/2023-08-30-groovy-vuln.md

 Patch releases are available to address CAS deployments.
 Upgrades to the next patch version for each release should be a drop-in replacement.

 ## Procedure

-This is the initial version of an [Apereo CAS project vulnerability disclosure](https://apereo.github.io/cas/developer/Sec-Vuln-Response.html).
-All source code and repository tags that contain fixes for this issue are kept privately until the grace period has passed.
-Note that repository tags are generally irrelevant when it comes to applying fixes described below, unless you intend to build the CAS codebase from source and a tagged commit instead of relying on a binary published release.

 ### 6.5.x